Integrated vision technology: The whole is greater than the sum of its parts

 But then Christopher remembered he had met Lila from VisionMatrix at a hackathon a couple years ago.
 VisionMatrix had developed a facial recognition algorithm which could accurately target mask wearers, using video facial analytical software.
 The duo was able to merge the two algorithms, solving Christopher’s 21st century problem.

 While the coronavirus crisis has brought forth unprecedented problems, it has also created tremendous opportunities.
 The epidemic has threatened many industries with a looming economic downturn, and generated new demands, such as solutions catered to social distancing, cloud services, face masks, and related products and technology.
 Thanks to modern technology, we have helped our partners in various industries to keep their business up and running.
 With the support of artificial intelligence and cloud solutions, retail industry merchants, who have suffered badly over the past months, can continue to run their business at lower costs,” said Lila Li, Chairman of Cyberport Community Member VisionMatrix.

-In view of the general public’s concern, VisionMatrix has developed a depth sensor module which combines a depth camera with a 3D AI engine.
-This AI-driven depth sensor can acquire multi-point distance information and obtain a precise picture with full 3D depth perception.
-It enables object counting and motion tracking, without collecting personal identity or capturing any details and features to preserve data security.
+The depth sensor crowd meter module developed by VisionMatrix combines a depth camera with a 3D AI engine.
+This AI-driven depth sensor can acquire multi-point distance information and so acquire a precise picture with full 3D depth perception.
+It enables both crowd calculations and motion tracking, but without actually collecting personal identity or capturing any details and features to preserve data privacy and security.

-Currently, a similar depth sensing module produced by other countries costs around US$3,000.
-However, VisionMatrix is planning to apply their depth sensing optimisation IP to a locally made product for US$500 apiece.
+- A similar depth sensing module produced by other countries costs around US$3,000 but VisionMatrix is planning to apply their depth sensing optimisation IP to a locally made product, for US$500 apiece.